 Hub City Diner is aptly named, an all-American diner that attracts locals and visitors alike in the center of town.
 On any given day, you’ll find regulars walking through the doors being greeted by restaurant staff, even owner Jimmy Guidry.

-Patin’s favorite dish is the turkey sandwich that’s grilled on marbled bread with onions and Swiss cheese then dressed with lettuce and tomato and served with sweet potato fries.
+Some favorite dished include the turkey sandwich that’s grilled on marbled bread with onions and Swiss cheese then dressed with lettuce and tomato and served with sweet potato fries.
 Guidry’s menu item of choice is the grilled shrimp and fried green tomato salad topped with the Hub City remoulade dressing and set atop romaine lettuce with cucumbers and tomatoes.

 Local favorites continue to be the “2x2x2,” featuring two eggs, two sausage patties, two pieces of bacon, hash browns or grits and 2 fluffy pancakes for breakfast and the 3-Way Hamburger Steak, more than a half pound of lean ground meat loaded with cheese, onions and brown gravy that’s served with mashed potatoes for lunch and dinner.